jitsi/handbook/docs/dev-guide/android-sdk.md

 - `participantId`: Id of the participant that started or stopped sharing his screen.
 - `sharing`: True if the participant is sharing his screen, false otherwise.

-Called when a chat message is received.

-The `data` dictionary contains a `participantId` key with the id of the participant and a 'sharing' key with boolean value.

 ##### PARTICIPANTS_INFO_RETRIEVED

 Broadcasted when a RETRIEVE_PARTICIPANTS_INFO action is called.
 The `data` HashMap contains a `participantsInfo` key